spryker/spryker-docs/docs/scos/user/features/202108.0/cms-feature-overview/email-as-a-cms-block-overview.md

 You can add [glossary keys](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/glossary/managing-glossary.html) directly to email templates, and the respective translations are fetched automatically.
 When an email with a glossary key is sent, the key is replaced with the translation you defined for the locale selected by the customer.
 For example, you add the *cart.price.grand.total* glossary key to an email template.
 When the email is sent to the customer with de_DE locale, the key is replaced with Summe.

-See [Managing Glossary](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/glossary/managing-glossary.html) to learn how a Back Office User creates translations.
+To learn how a Back Office User creates translations, see [Managing Glossary](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/glossary/managing-glossary.html).

 ### Variables in Email Templates